uw-ipd/RoseTTAFold2NA/README.md

 ```
 conda activate RF2NA
 cd example
+# run Protein/RNA prediction
-../run_RF2NA.sh t000_ protein.fa R:RNA.fa
+../run_RF2NA.sh rna_pred rna_binding_protein.fa R:RNA.fa
+# run Protein/dsDNA prediction
+../run_RF2NA.sh dna_pred dna_binding_protein.fa D:DNA.fa

 ```
 The first argument to the script is the output folder; remaining arguments are fasta files for individual chains in the structure.
-Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` to specify protein, RNA, DNA respectively (default is protein).
-Each chain is a separate file (e.g., for double-stranded DNA, both strands need to be provided as separate fasta files).
-Outputs are written to the folder `t000_`.
+Use the tags `P:xxx.fa` `R:xxx.fa` `D:xxx.fa` `S:xxx.fa` and `PR:xxx.fa` to specify protein, RNA, dsDNA, ssDNA, and paired protein/RNA respectively (default is protein).
+Each chain is a separate file; 'D' will automatically generate the complementary strand.
+Outputs are written to the folder `rna_pred_` and `rna_pred_`.

 ## Expected outputs
-You will get a prediction with estimated per-residue LDDT in the B-factor column (model_00.pdb)
+You will get a prediction with estimated per-residue LDDT in the B-factor column (`models/model_00.pdb`)